-Ourproprietary models use multiple lookback periods chosen to make the models more adaptive.
+Theproprietary models we license to advisors and family offices use multiple lookback periods chosen to make the models more adaptive.
 Our proprietary models also apply dual momentum to the bond market where it has also worked well.
 In addition to enhanced GEM, we also have balanced and conservative proprietary models to accommodate different risk preferences.

 Those who want to reduce the short-term volatility and the systematic noise of GEM might want a modest permanent allocation to short or intermediate-term bonds as suggested at the end of chapter 8 in my book.
 To reduce trend-following tracking error, one could have a modest permanent allocation to an S&P 500 or All-World equity index fund.
 Better still would be a modest allocation to a relative momentum strategy switching between U.S. and non-U.S. equity index funds.

 Another way to do this is by allocating to a non-correlated investment strategy.
 We have a proprietary short-term mean-reversion trading model for this purpose.

 Most 401K plans include a fund for non-U.S. stocks.
 You could use that.
 If your 401k has an emerging market fund, you could create a synthetic ex-U.S. all country world fund by allocating 15-20% to the emerging market fund and 80-85% to a non-U.S. developed markets fund.
 Your signals could still be derived from an ex-U.S. all-country world stock ETF.